At the cross her station keeping

 At the cross her station keeping.
 Latin, probably 13th century, translated by Edward Caswall* (1814-1878), Richard Mant* (1776-1848) and others.

-This is a translation of ‘Stabat Mater dolorosa’*, which is of unknown authorship.
+This is a translation of ‘Stabat Mater dolorosa’*, which in its Latin original is of unknown authorship.
 It has been attributed to Pope Innocent III (1161-1216), but recent editions of A&M and EH ascribe it to Jacopone da Todi* (died 1306).
 For the arguments about authorship, see JJ, p.
 1082.

 Cite this article